 Eating out requires some planning as most restaurants are open from 12 to 2pm and then after 7pm.

 Eating out on January 1

 Is virtually impossible.
 It was our departure day.
 We had breakfast at home and wanted to have lunch in town before heading to the airport.
-We couldn’t find any decent place open except probably KFC, McDonalds, but an airport restaurant surprised us with good food and reasonable prices (before the security control).
-Italian food is delizioso everywhere.
-At the airport it was also fun to watch so many people who had obviously too little sleep or too much celebration, or both that night.
+We couldn’t find any decent place to eat at.
+Only KFC, McDonalds, and such were open but, come on, we’re in Italy!
+An airport restaurant (before the security control) surprised us with good food and reasonable prices.
+At the airport, it was fun to watch so many people, who had obviously had too little sleep or too much celebration, or both that night.

 This trip was one of the best we’d had so far – delicious food, magnificent views, hearty and beautiful people, kids-friendly country and so musical language.
 And of course, meeting the new year in an ancient castle was romantic.
 Even though we had got sick even before our trip started, it didn’t stop us enjoying this beautiful country with all its wonders.